tammay-ss/web3-resources/README.md

 # web3-resources
-A Collection of Resources around major web3 topics!
+A Collection of resources to learn major web3 topics